 We are the official aid agency for the Catholic Church in England and Wales.
 With your help, we reach out to people living in hard-to-reach places, in war zones and those who are discriminated against.

 We believe that if one of us is hurt, hungry or abandoned, we all are hurt, hungry and abandoned.
 No one should be beyond the love and support they need to live a dignified life.

 Find out about our values

 No one wants to live on handouts.
-Our priority is to equip people with skills and opportunities to live with dignity, support their families and give something back to their communities.
+That’s why our experts provide long-term aid to equip people with the skills, tools and opportunities to live with dignity, support their families and give back to their communities.

 Find out how to support our work

-We support local organisations who can act fast, providing food, water and shelter for people who have lost everything.
-And we’re there in the months and years that follow too, helping people rebuild their lives and prepare for whatever the future holds.
+We support teams of experts who can act fast, providing food, water and shelter for people who have lost everything.
+And we’re there in the months and years that follow too, listening and helping people rebuild their lives and prepare for whatever the future holds

 Read our latest emergency updates